Google wants to make sure that embarrassing ‘blue-screen-of-breath’

 squarely are replacing windows as a dominant platform in the digital

-signage industry, thanks to
+signage industry, thanks to new updates

 that add to the Google browser’s single app kiosk mode.
 These include a